Required Addresses, Proxies and Ports

 However, if you work in an organisation that is subject to data privacy regulations, you might not want your users to be able to upload the log and dump files.
 In those situations you can disable the crash upload prompt from showing.
 For information about how to disable the crash upload prompt for your users, see Change Installation Settings after Installation.

 To test whether firewall and proxy settings are configured correctly and whether a computer has the internet access that Tableau needs, try the following links on a computer where Tableau Desktop is installed:

 If the configuration is working, these links will prompt you to download a json file.
 However, if you don't get a download prompt or if your test passes only because you manually entered user credentials, you will either need to change the network settings or you users will need to work offline.

 In some cases, if you or an IT administrator is not able to change the web proxy or firewall configuration settings to allow Tableau to access the sites it needs, your users can use Tableau offline.
 Using Tableau offline means that your must perform product activation using an offline process, and that your users use offline maps for the visualisations that require them.

-- For information about how to activate Tableau offline, see Activate your product offline earlier in this guide.
+- For information about how to activate Tableau offline, see Activate your product offline.

 - For information about using offline maps, see Select Background Maps(Link opens in a new window) in the Tableau Help.